jasbrake/bowling/README.md

-# bowling
+# Bowling
-A small program to calculate a final score of a bowling game
+A small Go program to calculate the final score of a bowling game.

+# Run
+Run tests with `go test`.